thecodersguilduk/tcg_site/site/blog/software-testing-is-more-than-a-job-its-a-community.md

 Testing is such a rewarding craft, as it means you get to contribute to the way people experience software, mobile apps, and the Internet.
 Ever been frustrated trying to do something online?
 By learning to become a tester you can be the person to solve those problems!

-I have to also mention the tremendous community that has built up around software testing.
-It’s not just a job; I have friends I’ve made, both in real life and online, from all round the world through my time in software testing, and that has been so helpful during these difficult times.
+I have to also mention the tremendous community that has built up around software testing as well.
+It’s not just a job; I have friends I’ve made, both in real life and online, from all round the world through my time in software testing, and that has been so helpful during the difficulties of lockdown.

 #### 2. What key things have people been learning on your course with us here at The Coders Guild?

 Firstly, they're answering the question, "what is software testing?"
 It’s easy to think that anyone can test.
-To an extent, that is true, but to do this professionally you need knowledge, discipline, an open mind, and the ability to think from many different perspectives.
+To an extent that is true, but to do this professionally you need knowledge, discipline, an open mind, and the ability to think from many different perspectives.
 This course is the beginning of all that, and I’ve been delighted to see our excellent participants so eager to learn.

 These trainees are also getting an understanding of the size of the testing universe, as well as all the different ways software can be tested and the different areas and specialisms that can be learnt.
 And, of course, how fantastically awesome the craft is!